Is your employer signed up?

 What price bikes are included in the schemes?

-With the Cyclescheme, it is normally limited to bikes with a price up to £1000, though you can pay any extra yourself, if the bike you want is over that figure.
+With the Cyclescheme, it is normally limited to bikes with a price up to £1000, though you may be able to pay any extra yourself if the bike you want is over that figure.
 Your employer may also have chosen to increase this figure.

 The Green Commute Initiative has no cap on the price of the bike or accessories and payments range from 6 to 24 months.